ddeutils/ddedocs/docs/index.md

     This project I am working on doesn't have much proper English grammar.
     Because I'm in the middle of trying to practice writing and reading.
-Please understand this issue before going deeper into it.
+Please understand this issue before going deeper into it :face_holding_back_tears:.

 First, I will start reading the popular Data Engineer books from worldwide.
 That have many blogs represent many different books to you, but I see that it has some